 "As the Kennedys burst upon the scene, the CIA had turned the FBN completely upside down.
 CIA agents were blackmailing spies, diplomats, and politicians at three bureau safehouses.
 With the support of complicit FBN agents, the CIA was hiring Corsican drug smugglers as assassins and using Mafiosi to smuggle MKULTRA poisons into Cuba to assassinate Fidel Castro.
-On behalf of the Agency, FBN headquarters focused public attention on the phantom Chinese Communist-Cuban connection-even going so far . . . as to allow top members of a Kuomintang drug smuggling ring in San Francisco to escape punishment, while George White covered up for them by telling the press that their heroin had come from Communist China.
-Meanwhile the CIA's anti-Castro terrorists were smuggling spies and assassins into Cuba and returning with shiploads of narcotics for sale in America."360
+On behalf of the Agency, FBN headquarters focused public attention on the phantom Chinese Communist-Cuban connection - even going so far . . . as to allow top members of a Kuomintang drug smuggling ring in San Francisco to escape punishment, while George White covered up for them by telling the press that their heroin had come from Communist China.
+Meanwhile the CIA's anti-Castro terrorists were smuggling spies and assassins into Cuba, and returning with shiploads of narcotics for sale in America."
+352

-Under these conditions, it was not much those who were dedicated to the eradication of drug markets could do.361 While they arrested plenty of small fish and some bigger players, corrupt police officers and bureaucrats in collusion with gangsters would ensure that the real kingpins went on unharmed to consolidate drug markets.
-As a matter of fact, the game was rigged so that integrity among drug warriors would be rooted out.362 In a 1974
+Under these conditions, it was little those who truly dedicated themselves to the eradication of drug markets could do.353 While they arrested plenty of small fish and also major players from time to time, corrupt police officers and bureaucrats in collusion with gangsters would ensure that the real kingpins would go on unharmed and consolidating drug markets.
+As a matter of fact, the game was rigged so that integrity among drug warriors would be rooted out.354 In a 1974 Rolling Stone article, former narcotics officers Sergio Borquez, Jerry Laveroni and Pat Saunders all agree that the Inspection unit's "real function was as an arm in the political wrestle for control in the local office and the bureau at large."355 To the elite on top, these units were invaluable as they provided an opportunity for controlling law enforcement; Sergio Borquez would compare it to the Gestapo, and the local centers, like L.A.'s Office of Inspection, according to these three officers, was just one more vantage point to strike from.